fourtimes/PHP/php-application-with-phpfpm-and-nginx.md

 GRANT ALL PRIVILEGES ON *.* to 'ashli'@'%';
 FLUSH PRIVILEGES;
 ```
-_8.Put the source code to the document root.
+_8. Put the source code to the document root.
 And change the required changes to that code._

 _9. Check the domain in the browser._